AI CAPABILITY • FOUNDATION

 Policies on shelvesGovernance embedded in tools and workflows

 When governance is done well, employees know exactly what's expected.
 They have approved tools that work.
 They feel safe to experiment within clear boundaries.
+Auditability comes from decision traces, not just policy documents.
 The result: more innovation, not less.

 Measuring AI ROI